Reading from the Gospels, Transfiguration Sunday, Year A (March 2): Matthew 17.1-9

 Are you hungry for an experience that draws you into Lent without feeling like it’s just one more thing to add to your schedule?
 Join us for this online retreat that easily fits into the flow (or chaos!) of your days, inviting you into an elegantly simple space to reflect on your journey and find sustenance for your path.
 Intertwining reflection, art, music, and community, this retreat is a great way to journey toward Easter, from anywhere you are.
 Click Online Lenten Retreat or the image below for details and registration.
-Group and congregational rates are available!
+Individual, group, and congregational rates are available!

 For previous reflections for Transfiguration Sunday, click the images or titles below:

 To use the image “Transfiguration II,” please visit this page at janrichardsonimages.com.
 (This is also available as an art print—just scroll down to the “Purchase as an Art Print” section when you click the link to the image on the JRI site.)
 Your use of janrichardsonimages.com helps make the ministry of The Painted Prayerbook possible.
 Thank you!